 Visualization can be enhanced by understanding the Vajrasattva meaning.
 In Sanskrit, Vajra means both “diamond” or “thunderbolt”.
 Additionally, sattva in Sanskrit is an element of energy that is pure, wholesome and virtuous.
 When combined, the meaning of the deity would be translated as a diamond of indestructible virtue or character of unshakable virtue.

 Therefore, a Buddha or high level bodhisattva may not use human form to personify a virtue.
 This is because it is not necessary to use human form to reach advanced practitioners.
-An advanced practitioner such as a bodhisattva does not need to see a human body to perceive Buddhist virtue.
+An advanced practitioner such as a Bodhisattva does not need to see a human body to perceive Buddhist virtue and receive the teachings.

-The Buddha or bodhisattva who appears in this manner is using a manifestation that their audience will best understand.
-If a Buddha is trying to communicate with a small child, then they may appear as a small child.
-If they are teaching bodhisattvas then they can effectively appear as “bliss” or “clear light”.
+However, a Buddha or Bodhisattva who appears in this manner is using a manifestation that their audience will best understand.
+Therefore, if a Buddha is trying to communicate with a small child, then they may appear as a small child.
+But if they are teaching Bodhisattvas then they can effectively appear as “bliss” or “clear light”.

 Is A Vajrasattva Statue also Vajrapani?

 Vajrapani is sometimes called Vajrasattva in Mahayana Buddhism and often appears as wrathful deity.
 Although a Vajrasattva statue is a peaceful Sambhogakaya manifestation, he theoretically can take the form of the wrathful Vajrapani (Vajrapani can appear as peaceful, semi-wrathful or wrathful).